Skip to content

 A sociological exploration of the rise of anti-CRT laws, their misrepresentation of academic frameworks, and their harmful implications for teaching America’s racial history.

-1. Families are driven from schools by fear, breaking trust and disrupting learning.
+1. Families are driven out of schools by fear

 • With “safe zone” protections revoked, immigrant families fear deportation and surveillance.
 Many are withdrawing from schools, leading to declining enrollment, disrupted learning, and fractured community ties.